-If you are assembling the simple version, just slot the two halfs of the butterfly together and wrap the outer card around them.
-Use spray adhesive to stick the rectangle sections of the slotted butterflies to the outer card, just be careful not to get any adhesive on the wings.
+If you are assembling the simple version, just slot the two halves of the butterfly together and wrap the outer card around them.
+Use spray adhesive to stick the rectangle sections of the slotted butterflies to the outer card being careful not to get any adhesive on the wings.

 If you are assembling either the fantasy butterfly or the Monarch butterfly, your first step is to put adhesive on the backs of the slotted butterfly wings.
-Set them down as shown below and spray them well, then give them about 30 seconds before the next step.
+Set them down as shown below and spray them well, then wait about 30 seconds before the next step.